kilmmer/swiper-menu-mobileui/README.md

 # swiper-menu-mobileui
-Swiper function to open menu sliding from left to right
+Swiper function to open menu sliding from left to right in <a href="https://mobileui.github.io">MobileUI</a>